jandebr/amstradPc/docs/wiki/Features.md

 To exit the browser, click its top-right *close* button or press `Esc`
 > In [kiosk mode](Run-modes#kiosk-mode), one cannot (accidentally) `Esc` the browser but clicking its *close* button terminates the *Amstrad PC*

+When navigating, there can be *cover images* shown for programs and/or folders.
+For details, see [program metadata](Program-metadata) and [program repository](Program-repository).
+The available display area for *cover images* measures 320 pixels wide by 368 pixels high, although a pixel may be subsampled.
+Larger images will be downscaled to fit the area.
+Smaller images will be centered inside the area

 When navigating to a program and pressing `Enter`, a *program menu* pops up that lists a number of options.
 Options may be either disabled or not shown when not available

 ![Program menu](https://github.com/jandebr/amstradPc/blob/main/docs/wiki/Program-menu.png)